A•ly•sia | L•im noun \uh-lee-sha\ l-im\

 In my camera pack I have the following: Sony Alpha 7RII with Tamron 28-75mm f2.8, Sony Zeiss 24-70mm f4 OSS, Sony Zeiss 16-35mm f4; Sony Alpha 6500 with Sigma 30mm f1.4; Nikon NIKKOR 50mm f1.4 lens and a Nikon NIKKOR 28m f2.8 lens; Samsung NX Mini with 9mm, 17mm, and a 9mm-27mm lens.

 In 2017, I decided to take a class on photography so I can learn to develop my own film.
 My friend, TachoHeroi, introduced me to 35mm Film Cameras and I must say...
 I had forgotten how nostalgic it was to use one!
-Taking my photography class made me realize there is a lot of effort placed in each photo frame, and it made me appreciate photography so much more.
+Taking my photography class made me realize there is a lot of effort placed in each photo frame, and it made me appreciate photography much more.
 My professor at Mt.
 Sac Antonio College, demonstrated that 35mm is very pleasing when you get the results on point.
 There's a lot of creativity one can do with 35mm film.
 The possibilities are endless!
-Its the raw version of photoshop for sure.
+It's the raw version of photoshop.

 Thank you for taking the time to briefly read about me!

 Please take your time and check out my work.
 Everything on my website is a work in progress and I still have tons of work to display.